openhealthcare/opal/doc/docs/reference/plugin.md

 #### OpalPlugin.get_javascripts()

-Return a dictionary angular module to file of the plugin's javasctipts as paths to them ready for staticfiles.
+Return a dictionary of namespaced javascript files as paths to them ready for staticfiles.
 Defaults to returning the `OpalPlugin.javascripts` property.

 ```python